Matariki

 We also offer a range of recipes for traditional Matariki foods, such as kūmara (sweet potato) and rewana (sourdough bread).
 These recipes have been passed down through generations of Māori families and are an important part of the Matariki celebration.
 Whether you’re a seasoned cook or a beginner in the kitchen, our recipes are easy to follow and will help you create delicious Matariki dishes to share with family and friends.

-In addition to our events and recipes, we provide cultural guides and educational resources to help you learn more about the significance of Matariki in New Zealand culture.
+In addition to our events and recipes, we provide cultural guides, Free Matariki Images and educational resources to help you learn more about the significance of Matariki in New Zealand culture.
 Our guides cover a range of topics, from the history of Matariki and its connection to the land, to the spiritual and cultural meanings of the seven stars in the Pleiades cluster.
 We also offer resources for teachers and educators, including lesson plans and activities for students of all ages.

 At Matariki.co.nz, our goal is to make it easy for you to celebrate and learn about Matariki in a meaningful and authentic way.
 We are constantly updating our resources and adding new content, so be sure to check back regularly for the latest information and inspiration.